laminlabs/lamindb/README.md

 ### Data lake ♾️ LIMS ♾️ Sheets

-You can maintain records for the entities underlying your experiments: samples, perturbations, instruments, etc.
+You can maintain records for the entities underlying your experiments: samples, perturbations, instruments, etc..
-Let's create one:
+Here is an example:

 ```python
 sample_type = ln.Record(name="Sample", is_type=True).  # a sample type